 • Family caregiver assistance

-When you Adopt-a-Senior, it’s almost like being there.
+When you Fill the Plate, it’s almost like being there.
 Because in many ways, you are.

 $1000 to assist more than 16 seniors with legal assistance.

 $500 to assist one senior with in-home care.